tmtsoftware/esw-web-app-example/docs/src/main/index.md

 # ESW Web Application Tutorial

-In the ESW user interface design a web application is used when the user interface has special requirements that are not met by the interfaces to the control system provided by the User Interface Gateway.
+In the ESW user interface design, a web application is used when the user interface has special requirements that are not met by the interfaces to the control system provided by the User Interface Gateway.
 For instance, a web application should be used if specific application processing is needed or the UI needs results from a database using CSW Database Service.